Eugen d'Albert: Career

 In 1881 Hans Richter invited d'Albert to play his first piano concerto, which was "received with enthusiasm".
 This seems to have been d'Albert's lost concerto in A major, not the work published three years later as his Piano Concerto No. 1 in B minor, Op.
 2. In the same year d'Albert won the Mendelssohn Scholarship, enabling him to study in Vienna, where he met Johannes Brahms, Franz Liszt and other important musicians who influenced his style.
-D'Albert, retaining his early enthusiasm for German culture and music ("hearing Tristan und Isolde had a greater influence on him than the education he received from his father or ... at the National Training School for Music") changed his first name from Eugène to Eugen and emigrated to Germany, where he became a pupil of the elderly Liszt in Weimar.
+D'Albert, retaining his early enthusiasm for German culture and music ("hearing Tristan und Isolde had a greater influence on him than the education he received from his father or ... at the National Training School for Music") changed his first name from Eugène to Eugen and immigrated to Germany, where he became a pupil of the elderly Liszt in Weimar.

 In Germany and Austria d'Albert built a career as a pianist.
 Liszt called him "the second Tausig", and d'Albert can be heard in an early recording of Liszt works.
 He played his own piano concerto with the Vienna Philharmonic Orchestra in 1882, the youngest pianist who had appeared with the orchestra.
 D'Albert toured extensively, including in the United States from 1904 to 1905.
 His virtuoso technique was compared to that of Busoni.
 He was praised for his playing of Beethoven's sonatas and J. S. Bach's preludes and fugues, some of which d'Albert transcribed for piano.
 "As an exponent of Beethoven, Eugen d'Albert has few, if any, equals."
 Gradually, d'Albert's work as a composer occupied his time more and more, and he reduced his concert playing.
 He was the recipient of a number of dedications, most notably of Richard Strauss's Burleske in D minor, which he premiered in 1890.
 In 1907 he became the director of the Hochschule für Musik in Berlin, where, according to The Times, he exerted a wide influence on musical education in Germany.
 He also held the post of Kapellmeister to the Court of Weimar.